bottkars/bottkars.github.io/_posts/2020-11-25-Protecting-AKS-Workloads-on-Azure.md

 If you feel like terraforming the above, i have some templates ready in my [terraforming DPS](https://github.com/bottkars/terraforming-dps) main repository to try.
 They are pretty modular and also covering Avamar and Networker.
 Feel free to reach out to me on how to use.

-## Prepare for pur First AKS Cluster
+## Prepare for our First AKS Cluster

 assuming you followed the Instructions from the PPDM Deployment Guide, we now will deploy our first AKS Cluster to Azure.